 Within the framework of the pilot environmental project of the Lake Baikal Foundation «Trash Free National Parks» waste morphology experts have analyzed 595 kg of waste collected in 5 days during the 2019 tourist season at container sites of Zabaikalsky national park and adjacent territories.
 Data on this are presented in the report on the results of the first phase of the project.
-Olga Ulanova, international expert in the field of waste product and consumer and environmental management, was invited to lead the study.
+Olga Ulanova, international expert in the field of environmental and sustainable waste management, was invited to lead the study.
 The work was attended by specialists and interns of profile areas of the East Siberian State University of Technology and Management, Irkutsk National Research Technical University and St. Petersburg State University.

-According to the results of the study, the dominant fractions (about 2/3 of the total volume of waste) are organic (food) waste — 29% and glass — 24% (glass containers of alcoholic and non-alcoholic beverages, broken glass, porcelain, fragments of glassware).
-About 11% of all waste is a plenty types of plastic.
-Metal (aluminum, tin cans) make up more than 7% of the composition of solid communal waste.
-Hygiene products occupy 4% of the waste, waste paper — 2%.
+According to the results of the study, the dominant fractions (about 2/3 of the total volume of waste) were organic (food) waste — 29% and glass — 24% (glass containers of alcoholic and non-alcoholic beverages, broken glass, porcelain, fragments of glassware).
+About 11% of all waste was a plenty types of plastic.
+Metal (aluminum, tin cans) made up more than 7% of the composition of solid communal waste.
+Hygiene products occupied 4% of the waste, waste paper — 2%.

 It was also revealed that there were hazardous wastes in the composition of solid municipal waste in small quantities (2%) brought by visitors to the protected natural area: accumulators and electric batteries, old car bodies, paints and solvents, frying and technical oils, expired medicines, aerosols, obsolet or out of order electrical and electronic equipment, mercury-containing medical devices, fluorescent lamps.
 Hazardous wastes cause great harm to the environment and should be removed by visitors from the territory of the national park to special points of waste collection and disposal.